-Home to over 3.1 million square km of beautiful, sparkling water, Indonesia has long been a favourite diving and water sports spot for people from all over the world.
+Home to over 3.1 million square km of beautiful, sparkling water, Indonesia has long been a favourite diving and water sports spot for people worldwide.
 What’s more, there are plenty of fantastic resorts and thousands of islands for you to discover, each home to the most incredible dive sites.

 Indonesia’s unspoilt diving adventures await you.
 Why not take on a liveaboard trip to experience the crystal dives for yourself?

-We’ve lined up our guide to some of the best liveaboard holidays in Indonesia for you below.
+I’ve lined up this guide to some of the best liveaboard holidays in Indonesia for you below.
 However, before you go anywhere, it is obviously going to be worth clueing up on a few facts.

 Why Dive in Indonesia?

 Indonesia is a positively spectacular part of the world to go diving in.
 While many people may head to the Caribbean or somewhere else out west, the Indonesian islands have some incredible experiences waiting for you to uncover.

 - Thousands of Beautiful Islands – If you like discovering new places and want to really take on an island holiday with a difference, take in one of 17,000 of them from the comfort of your own liveaboard vessel!

 - Wonderful Climate – Indonesia is famously balmy all year round.
 Naturally, you’re going to want to take more than a dip or two to really cool off!